... because we understand

 The lawyers at First Personal Injury are ready to help you.
 Call our team on 0800 808 9740 or contact us online for a free, confidential initial conversation about your accident.

 If you’ve been injured in a motorcycle accident, the first thing you should do is make sure you receive medical treatment.
-Not only will this help with your injuries, the medical record will be a vital piece of evidence in your claim.
+Not only will this help with your injuries, but your medical record will also be a vital piece of evidence in your claim.

 You should also make sure you have the details of the other motorist involved, as any personal injury claim brought against them will have to be dealt with by their insurers.